M.S., Biotechnology, UW-Madison;

 Ph.D., Biomedical Engineering, UW-Madison

-Kevin Eliceiri, Ph.S., is the Walter H. Helmerich Professor of Medical Physics and Biomedical Engineering at the University of Wisconsin at Madison.
-He is an investigator in the Morgridge Institute for Research and member of the Carbone Cancer Center.
-He is also associate director of the McPherson Eye Research Institute.
+Kevin Eliceiri, Ph.D., is the RRF Walter H. Helmerich Professor of Medical Physics and Biomedical Engineering at the University of Wisconsin at Madison.
+He is an investigator in the Morgridge Institute for Research and member of the UW Carbone Cancer Center.
+He is also associate director of the McPherson Eye Research Institute and director of the Center for Quantitative Cell Imaging.

-His laboratory (known as the Laboratory for Optical and Computational Instrumentation (LOCI)) is a biophotonics laboratory dedicated to the development and application of optical and computational technologies for cell studies.
+His laboratory (known as the Laboratory for Optical and Computational Instrumentation (LOCI)) is a biophotonics research group dedicated to the development and application of optical and computational technologies for cell studies.

-The Eliceiri lab is the lead developer of several open source imaging packages including FIJI and ImageJ.
+They are the lead developer of several open-source imaging software packages including FIJI and ImageJ.
 His instrumentation efforts involve novel forms of polarization, laser scanning and multiscale imaging.